 Stephen May BSc (Hons) Psychology

-Stephen is a past President of the Australian Publisher’s Association (APA), the peak industry body for Australian book publishers, serving on various APA committees since 2000, and on the APA Board from 2010 to 2013.
-He is a founding member of the Australian chapter of the UK-based Association of Learned and Professional Society Publishers (ALPSP) and a former Editorial Board member of Learned Publishing, the journal of the ALPSP.
+He is a past President of the Australian Publisher’s Association (APA), the peak industry body for Australian book publishers, and a founding member of the Australian chapter of the UK-based Association of Learned and Professional Society Publishers (ALPSP) and a former Editorial Board member of Learned Publishing, the journal of the ALPSP.
 In 2017 Stephen was a proud recipient of the George Robertson Award for service to the publishing industry.

 Editor